 “A strong marriage requires two people who love each other even when they struggle to like each other.”

-- Monotony pays a visit: No one is spared from the mundane nature of life at a point.
+- Monotony pays a visit: No one is spared from the mundane nature of life.
 Not even the most romantic couple of the decade.
-The couples must accept that real marriages are not like fairy tales
+Couples must accept that real marriages are not like fairy tales

-- Couples drop the effort: Once the courting phase is over, spouses often tend to relax their efforts to woo and please each other.
+- The effort drops: Once the courting phase is over, spouses often tend to cut back on their efforts to woo and please each other.
 They start to take each other for granted

 - Family issues: A marriage is a union of not only two people but also two families.
 Sometimes it becomes difficult to meet the needs, expectations and demands of both the families.
 Spouses accuse each other of not loving and respecting their family

 - Work stress: A stable economy is the backbone of a stable marriage.
 When both the partners are working, very little time is left to spend with each other.
 This leads to frustration and disillusion

 - Priorities and responsibilities: Once couples marry, life is no longer about each other.
 They have to take care of each other’s families, nurture their children and work for a better future.
 Amidst all this, escaping into the lovey-dovey world is a luxury which most couples can’t afford